Decentralized servo technology without language barriers

 Although machinery and plant engineering certainly has international characteristics, there are still some continental- specific features that need to be accounted for with technical equipment.
 These include in particular the selection of control systems, as well as the language spoken in the bus.
-The prevalence of Rockwell with Ethernet/IP in America and of Siemens with Profinet in Europe is a good example of this.
 These regional practices mean that manufacturers supplying both regions need to equip their machinery with the relevant control systems as required.

 Since the issue of communication automatically arises with selection of the relevant automation, KOLLMORGEN has now made it easier to connect the relevant control system to the decentralized servo technology in the form of the decentralized AKD-N series using a multi-language interface.

 Space savings, increased energy efficiency and lower installation and assembly costs are just three of the benefits of using decentralized servo technology in mechanical engineering.
 First of all, the positioning of the control engineering in the immediate vicinity of the actual drive task creates space in the control cabinet.
 These can be smaller as a result, allowing them to be integrated more easily and in a more compact manner in machine racks.
 Aside from a more efficient operating surface, the AKD-N devices also provide greater freedom to development departments for constructing new machines with less spatial restrictions through their robust design and IP 65 degree of protection.